PostMonsterG/Roady/README.md

 Suitable for JavaScript, the text from the nodes of the outline will be included, with indentation per OPML indentation level.

 ## To update Roady
 The latest version of Roady is available on GitHub.
+Roady can check to see if it needs updating.
+1. 🎒 Check for Updates…

+You can see what the latest version of Roady looks like, without having to install it.
+1. 🎒 Help → Get Latest Roady

 You update Roady by removing or commenting-out the old version, and installing the latest version.
-1. 🎒 Check for Updates…
-2. 🎒 Help → Get Latest Roady
+1. 🎒 Help → Get Latest Roady
-3. Select the entire outline, i.e., the 🎒 node that contains everything
+2. Select the entire outline, i.e., the 🎒 node that contains everything
-4. Copy (⌘C)
+3. Copy (⌘C)
-5. File → Special Files… → Scripts menu...
+4. File → Special Files… → Scripts menu...
-2. Select the old 🎒node
+5. Select the old 🎒node
-3. Reorg → Toggle Comment _or_ Reorg → Delete Line
+6. Reorg → Toggle Comment _or_ Reorg → Delete Line
-6. Paste (⌘V)
+7. Paste (⌘V)

 If you have enabled automatic backups, you must also update the scheduler.
 1. File → Special Files... → Scripts menu…